How to play diminished chords on guitar

 Wrapping up

 Diminished chords are dissonant chords which sound great as you resolve to other chords within a progression.
-I recommend reviewing the shapes we covered in this post if you haven’t learned them already.
+I recommend reviewing the shapes we covered in this lesson if you haven’t learned them already.

 By experimenting with diminished chords in your chord progressions, you will get a better sense of when it’s best to use them.
 As you continue to learn them, challenge yourself to play them on different strings as well.